 Will the mole grow back?

-There is a very small chance that your mole might recur after having it removed, as a few mole cells may remain in the skin.
+If moles are removed by shave or laser There is a very small chance that your mole might reappear after having it removed, as a few mole cells may remain in the skin.
 If this is the case, we will book you in for further treatment.
 Usually, however, you will find that one treatment session is enough.

 What is Atypical mole syndrome?

 The British Association of Dermatologists defines Atypical mole syndrome as “a disorder of the skin which is seen in approximately 2% of the population.
 It is defined when an individual has more than 50 moles composed of melanocytes (pigment producing skin cells) present on their skin, and three or more are atypical (unusual) in their appearance, e.g. size and shape.”

 One of our friendly sk:n advisors will call you to book your consultation.